Do I qualify for a mortgage?

 You had a joint mortgage with a partner that you’re no longer with

-You’re looking to buy with someone who owns, or has previously owned, a home
+You’re buying with someone who owns, or has previously owned, a home

 Your parents, a guardian or another benefactor bought a home for you, but you own it